 Christian Bale as Moses in Exodus: Gods and Kings

 Christian Bale played Moses in the 2014 film Exodus: Gods and Kings, raising the eyebrows of viewers and critics.
-The British actor was taking on a character with Egyptian roots, leading white-washing controversy to surround the flick.
+The British actor was taking on a character with Egyptian roots, leading whitewashing controversy to surround the film.
 Director Ridley Scott addressed the issue in an interview with Variety, saying, "I can’t mount a film of this budget, where I have to rely on tax rebates in Spain, and say that my lead actor is Mohammad so-and-so from such-and-such.
 I’m just not going to get it financed.
 So the question doesn’t even come up."
-Costumer designer Janty Yates also weighed in, telling EW, "You can’t expect studio to back you because they want box office.
+Costume designer Janty Yates also weighed in, telling EW, "You can’t expect a studio to back you because they want box office.
 So they want names they recognize.
 Ridley’s not like that at all.
 If you look at Kingdom of Heaven, Saladin was played by a Syrian actor."

 Angelina Jolie as Mariane Pearl in A Mighty Heart